cea-hpc/modules/doc/source/modulefile.rst

  ``switch`` sub-commands to inhibit the definition of an implicit prereq or conflict requirement onto specified modules.

+ On ``try-load`` sub-command, if specified *modulefile* is not found thus loaded, no implicit prereq requirement is defined over this module.

  Command line switches :option:`--auto`, :option:`--no-auto` and
  :option:`--force` are ignored when passed to a :mfcmd:`module` command set in a *modulefile*.